khibino/haskell-relational-record/tutorial.md

   return a
 {% endhighlight %}

 `Relation` takes two type parameters.
 The first one is the type of placeholder.
-This example does not use place holder, so its type is ().
-The second one is type of value in 'Relation'.
+This example does not use place holder, so its type is `()`.
+The second one is type of value in `Relation`.

 Let's see the signature of 'relation':